KevsonDoc/descobrimento-do-brasil/README.md

 # Descobrimento do Brasil

-Este projeto tem como objetivo explorar e documentar fatos, eventos e curiosidades sobre o Descobrimento do Brasil.
-Aqui você encontrará informações históricas, referências bibliográficas e recursos para estudo.
+Landing page sobre o Descobrimento do Brasil.

 ## Estrutura do Projeto